Aiven-Open/pghoard/README.rst

 ``pg_basebackup`` that is run against the database in question.

-The PostgreSQL write-ahead log (WAL) and basebackups are compressed with Snappy (default) or LZMA (configurable, level 0 by default) in order to ensure good compression speed and relatively small backup size.
-For performance critical applications it is recommended to test both compression algorithms to find the most suitable trade-off for the particular use-case: snappy is much faster but yields larger compressed files.
+The PostgreSQL write-ahead log (WAL) and basebackups are compressed with Snappy (default), Zstandard (configurable, level 3 by default) or LZMA (configurable, level 0 by default) in order to ensure good compression speed and relatively small backup size.
+For performance critical applications it is recommended to test compression algorithms to find the most suitable trade-off for the particular use-case.
+E.g. Snappy is fast but yields larger compressed files, Zstandard (zstd) on the other hand offers a very wide range of compression/speed trade-off.

 Optionally, PGHoard can encrypt backed up data at rest.
 Each individual file is encrypted and authenticated with file specific keys.
 The file